Bali, Indonesia

 When we asked expats and global nomads about the quality of medical care in Bali, they replied:

 "Medical services in Bali, are a mix of public and private healthcare facilities.
 The public healthcare system is generally considered to be of lower quality, with limited resources, outdated equipment, and long waiting times.
 Private hospitals and clinics, on the other hand, offer better quality care, modern facilities, and English-speaking staff.
 However, private healthcare can be expensive, and it is recommended for visitors to have comprehensive travel insurance to cover medical expenses.
 In case of emergencies, patients may need to be evacuated to Singapore or Australia for more advanced treatment, as Bali's medical infrastructure may not be equipped to handle complex cases.
 Pharmacies are widely available, but it is essential to ensure that medications are genuine and not counterfeit.
-Overall, while basic medical services are accessible in Bali, it is crucial for visitors to take necessary precautions and be prepared for potential limitations in the healthcare system," remarked one expat in Bali.
+Overall, while basic medical services are accessible in Bali, it is crucial for visitors to take necessary precautions and be prepared for potential limitations in the healthcare system," said one expat living in Bali.

 Are healthcare and health insurance expensive in Bali?

 "Healthcare and health insurance in Bali, can be considered relatively affordable compared to many Western countries.
 However, the cost of healthcare services and insurance premiums may vary depending on the type of coverage, medical facility, and treatment required.
 Public healthcare facilities in Bali are generally cheaper but may not offer the same quality of care as private hospitals.
 Expats and tourists often opt for private healthcare facilities, which provide better quality care but at a higher cost.
 Health insurance is recommended for those living or traveling in Bali, as it can help cover the expenses of medical treatments and emergencies.
 Some expats may find that international health insurance policies offer more comprehensive coverage and flexibility than local Indonesian policies.
-Overall, while healthcare and health insurance in Bali may be more affordable than in some countries, it is essential to research and choose the appropriate coverage and facilities to suit individual needs and budgets," remarked one expat living in Bali.
+Overall, while healthcare and health insurance in Bali may be more affordable than in some countries, it is essential to research and choose the appropriate coverage and facilities to suit individual needs and budgets," mentioned an expat living in Bali.

 Why do people move to Bali?